dblessing/dblessing.github.io/_posts/2015-06-27-fun-with-ruby-arrays.markdown

 Special thanks to Christopher Webber (@cwebber) for suggesting this post.
 It's a great, small topic to get my blog off the ground.
 I will remember to blog about small issues like this more in the future.

+Unfortunately I don't have comments enabled on my blog yet.
+If you have comments, please send them to @drewblessing on Twitter.